CEI-lab/ece3400-2018/docs/lab2.md

 - 1 Arduino Uno
 - Electret microphone
 - 1 µF capacitor
-- 300 Ω resistors
+- 300 Ω resistors
-- ~3 kΩ resistor
+- ~3 kΩ resistor
 - Various other components, as needed

 The optical team will need the following materials: